 WEL bit.
 The Write Enable Latch (WEL) bit, a volatile bit, indicates whether the device is set to internal write enable latch.
-When WEL bit sets to 1, which means the internal write enable latch is set, the device can accept program/erase/write status register instruction.
+When WEL bit sets to 1, which means the internal write enable latch is set, the device can accept program/ erase/write status register instruction.
 When WEL bit sets to 0, which means no internal write enable latch; the device will not accept program/erase/write status register instruction.
-The program/erase command will be ignored and not affect value of WEL bit if it is applied to a protected memory area.
+If the program/erase command is applied to a protected memory area, the array data will not be affected and WEL bit will be reset.

 BP3, BP2, BP1, BP0 bits.
-The Block Protect (BP3, BP2, BP1, BP0) bits, non-volatile bits, indicate the protected area (as defined in table 2) of the device to against the program/erase instruction without hardware protection mode being set.
+The Block Protect (BP3, BP2, BP1, BP0) bits, non-volatile bits, indicate the protected area (as defined in table 1) of the device to against the program/erase instruction without hardware protection mode being set.
 To write the Block Protect (BP3, BP2, BP1, BP0) bits requires the Write Status Register (WRSR) instruction to be executed.
 Those bits define the protected area of the memory to against Page Program (PP), Sector Erase (SE), Block Erase (BE) and Chip Erase (CE) instructions (only if all Block Protect bits set to 0, the CE instruction can be executed).

 QE bit.
 The Quad Enable (QE) bit, non-volatile bit, performs Quad when it is reset to "0" (factory default) to enable WP# or is set to "1" to enable Quad SIO2 and SIO3.
-Once the system goes into Quad I/O mode, the feature of HPM will be disabled.
+Once the system goes into Quad I/O mode, the feature of HPM will be disable.